 65 million years ago there was a comet that hit mexico, traveling at 25 miles per second, it was called The KT impact, or the "Cretaceous–Tertiary (K–T) extinction", 7\10ths of all species became extinct including dinosaurs and ammonites, anything larger then a domestic cat was out of there.

-The KT impact, 95% probably a comet, was about 10 km (6.2 mi) across, the impact in Chicxulub left a 110 mile crater with a depth of 18 mile, now being buried hundreds of meters beneath the Yucatán Peninsula, The kinetic energy of the impact was estimated at 72 teratonnes of TNT, thats 4.5 billion times the explosive power of the Hiroshima atomic bomb.
+The KT impact, 95% probably a comet, was about 10 km (6.2 mi) across, the impact in Chicxulub left a 110 mile crater with a depth of 24 mile, now being buried hundreds of meters beneath the Yucatán Peninsula, The kinetic energy of the impact was estimated at 72 teratonnes of TNT, thats 4.5 billion times the explosive power of the Hiroshima atomic bomb.
+CORRECTION - it is now known that the KT Impactor was a C-type rock, a carbonaceous asteroid, 75% of known asteroids are C-type.

 Chart